awsdocs/amazon-sns-developer-guide/doc_source/sns-create-topic.md

 The first and most common Amazon SNS task is creating a topic\.
 This page shows how you can use the AWS Management Console, the AWS SDK for Java, and the AWS SDK for \.NET to create a topic\.

+During creation, you choose a topic type \(Standard or FIFO\) and name the topic\.
+After creating a topic, you can't change the topic type or name\.
+All other configuration choices are optional during topic creation, and you can add or remove them later by editing the topic\.

 **Topics**
 + [AWS Management Console](#create-topic-aws-console)
 + [AWS SDK for Java](#create-topic-aws-java)